dstackai/dstack/docs/workflows.md

 ### Providers

-A `Provider` is program that creates the actual `Jobs` per `Workflow` according to the `Workflow` parameters (specified in `.dstack/workflows.yaml`).
-You can use either the built-in `Providers` or custom `Providers`.
+A provider is program that creates the actual jobs per workflow according to the workflow parameters (specified in `.dstack/workflows.yaml`).
+You can use either the built-in providers or custom providers.

 !!! info ""
-    If you want to use a custom `Provider` from another repository, use the following syntax:
+    If you want to use a custom provider from another repository, use the following syntax:

     ```yaml
     provider: